northscaler/service-support/README.md

 This library provides
 * a `ResponseStatus` enum,
-* a default `Error` formatter,
+* default `Error` & `Date` formatters,
 * helpful service method wrappers that take care of returning success & failure response objects,
-* a decorator that allows for service methods to return conventional return values & throw exceptions that get translated to proper service responses.
+* a decorator that uses aforementioned method to allow for service methods to return conventional return values & throw exceptions that get translated to proper service responses, freeing developers from having to write such boilerplate code and ensuring errors don't leak past the service boundary.

 ## TL;DR